 David Randolph Smith of Nashville, Tennessee is one of only ten attorneys in the State of Tennessee certified as a Medical Malpractice Specialist by the Tennessee Commission on Continuing Legal Education and Specialization.
 There are over 13,000 attorneys in Tennessee.

-The firm has handled a number of landmark Tennessee Supreme Court medical malpractice cases cases for the plaintiff including:
+The firm has handled a number of landmark Tennessee Supreme Court medical malpractice cases for the plaintiff including:

 Jordan v.
 Baptist Three Rivers Hospital, 984 S.W.2d 593 (Tenn.
 1999) which changed 100 years of Tennessee wrongful death law by recognizing the right to recover damages for the loss of the deceased’s love, affection, companionship and consortium;